Almost every single time that a customer comes to me with problems training their cat, the #1 reason they give me is:

 There are mostly 3 treats I recommend for training your cat:

-1. Kibble: If you have your cat on a wet or raw diet, kibble will be reinforcing enough and it's cheap and small.
+- Kibble: If you have your cat on a wet or raw diet, kibble will be reinforcing enough, and it's cheap and small.
 As it's not a big part of their diet, feeding a little kibble for training is a great way to increase variety.

-2. Freeze Dried Chicken: This is a super high value low calorie treat that most cats will love.
-It comes with 2 problems though: It's expensive, it's hard to break into smaller pieces.
+- Freeze Dried Chicken: This is a super high-value value low low-calorie treat that most cats will love.
+It comes with 2 problems, though: It's expensive, and it's hard to break into smaller pieces.

-3. Lickables: This treats are easy to deliver and most cats will love them.
+- Lickables: These treats are easy to deliver, and most cats will love them.
 Because it's a new texture for them, it's also enriching and provides variety to their diet.
-I've seen people struggling to deliver this treat without making a mess so if you are a little clumsy, might not be for you.
+I've seen people struggling to deliver this treat without making a mess, so if you are a little clumsy, it might not be for you.

 How To Train a Cat That's Not Food Motivated?